AJ987654321/TSwD-portfolio-akihikoj/Assignment3-4.md

   scriptElement.src = 'https://public.tableau.com/javascripts/api/viz_v1.js';
   vizElement.parentNode.insertBefore(scriptElement, vizElement);
 </script>
-In order to better visualize the data, I have revised as follows.
+<br>In order to better visualize the data, I have revised as follows.<br>
 1. To change the title to clearly show the story.
-The revised title is 'Which region is the safest to buy a car?'
+The revised title is 'Which region is the safest to buy a car?'<br>
-2. Filter the information as follows.
+2. Filter the information as follows.<br>
-    -Car Production Information is filled
+    -Car Production Information is filled <br>
-    -# of recalls is greater than 10.
+    -# of recalls is greater than 10.<br>
-3. To change the chart type to scatter plot to represent 3 factors: Car Production, Number of Affected Vehicles by recalls, Number of Recalls.
+3. To change the chart type to scatter plot to represent 3 factors: Car Production, Number of Affected Vehicles by recalls, Number of Recalls.<br>
-    -Car Production in 1st half of 2024: X-Axis -Number of Vehicles affected by Recalls: Y-Axis -Number of Recalls: Size of Bubble
+    -Car Production in 1st half of 2024: X-Axis<br>
+    -Number of Vehicles affected by Recalls: Y-Axis<br>
+    -Number of Recalls: Size of Bubble<br>
-4. To define the region as Asia, Europe and USA and categorized the manufacturers into the regions.
+4. To define the region as Asia, Europe and USA and categorized the manufacturers into the regions.<br>
-5. To define coloring rules per regions.
+5. To define coloring rules per regions.<br>

-What I would like to do but I couldn't was as follows.
+What I would like to do but I couldn't was as follows.<br>
-1. To add the reference line with Y=2X which represents that the doubled number of car production in 1st half of 2024 equals the number of vehicles affected by the recalls, but I couldn't figure out the way to draw this line.
+1. To add the reference line with Y=2X which represents that the doubled number of car production in 1st half of 2024 equals the number of vehicles affected by the recalls, but I couldn't figure out the way to draw this line.<br>